-Canyon Lodge’s five new buildings opened in 2015 and 2016 (two additional lodges date back to the 1990s).
-The latest lodges were constructed with the eco-friendly LEED process.
-They have the feel of a contemporary resort, complete with thoughtful touches like subway-tiled bathrooms and sleek black wooden headboards.
-The cabins, on the other hand, are a bit dated—but I find their log cabin-style furnishings rather inviting, and they’re much more spacious.
-Don’t expect canyon views: The lodging complex actually sits a half-mile from the rest of the village in a nondescript lodgepole pine forest, and you’ll have to drive to the canyon itself.
+Canyon Lodge’s five new buildings, which opened in 2015 and 2016 with eco-friendly LEED Gold or Silver certifications, have the feel of a contemporary resort, with touches like subway-tiled bathrooms and sleek black wooden headboards.
+The cabins are more spacious, and though their log cabin–style furnishings are a bit dated, I find them charming—and a linens makeover in 2019 has freshened things up.
+Don’t expect canyon views: The complex sits a half-mile from the rest of the village in a nondescript lodgepole pine forest, and you must drive to the canyon itself.
 And the sheer number of rooms and the super-busy village area mean Canyon isn’t the place for a quiet, off-the-grid vibe.

 Yellowstone National Park